goforj/str/README.md

 ### <a id="trim"></a>Trim

 Trim trims leading and trailing characters.
-If cutset is empty, trims Unicode whitespace.
+If cutset is the zero value (empty string), trims Unicode whitespace.

 ```go
 v := str.Of("  GoForj  ").Trim("").String()